 Having little knowledge about using and operating an oven/griller 17 years back, I approached the deep-frying method.
 Let me confess that the deep fry version makes the best Aloo Gobi Masala.
 It is exactly like the one you get at wedding parties made by halwais (Confectioners of India), but yes, deep frying makes it higher in calories, which is not suitable for your health and can't be enjoyed on regular basis.

-In India, I never had the opportunity to use an oven.
-So, I was not very familiar with its capability, other than that it could be used to bake a cake.
+In India, I never had the opportunity to use an oven, so I was not very familiar with its capability, other than for baking a cake.
 In those early days, I watched the Food Network and learned a lot about cooking techniques, recipes, and ingredients, including that cauliflower florets can be roasted or grilled in the oven.

 How to Roast Cauliflower and Potatoes in an Air Fryer